DMGoldstein/academic/content/publication/_index.md

 #   2 = Compact
 #   3 = Card
 #   4 = Citation
-# view: 1
+view: 4

+#If you highlight out view, then you can use layout
-layout: page
+#layout: page

 # Optional header image (relative to `static/media/` folder).
 header: